1834423612/Team-695-Document/docs/notes/menu/guide/intro.md

 :::

 In this document site, you can find the resources about the subteam we have.
-Also, there have a lots of basic stuffs were friendly to new.
+Also, there are a lot of basic stuff that is friendly to new people.

 If you see anything in this document site was missing or wrong, feel free to change it on GitHub and make a Pull Request to the document repository.